vadrian89/cumulus-qt/README.md

 - The resizing is implemented, but it's a bit haotic on Linux-based OSes, looking into it and hopefully I will find a solution soon.

 # TODO
-- Add another API
 - Code refactoring
+- Multiple locations from same instance
+- Add possibility for translations
+- Automatic location search
-- Improve application resizing
+- Improve UI